 EVGA is a well known brand in the gaming PC space.
-Founded in 1999, EVGA started as a motherboard and GPU company, but have since expanded to producing PSUs and a variety of other PC components.
-Known for quality and budget friendly products, EVGA is our second choice in our top 5 PSU brands.
+Founded in 1999, EVGA started as a motherboard and GPU company but has since expanded to producing PSUs and a variety of other PC components.
+Known for quality and budget-friendly products, EVGA is our second choice in our top 5 PSU brands.

 They boast a similar warranty as the other brands with most PSUs around 3-5 years, and a handful with 7 to 10 year warranties.
 If you do need to make use of one of their warranties, EVGA has some of the best customer service available.